Low-risk Human Research Ethics Subcommittee

 - Reviews research that is no more than low-risk (including negligible risk)

-- No set meeting dates - reviews upon receipt of the application from the Secretariat between February to November
+- No set meeting dates - reviews upon receipt of the application between February to late November

-- Notification of the Subcommittee's review within 20 working days from receipt of the faculty’s ethics application confirmation email
+- Notification of the subcommittee's review within 20 working days from receipt of the ethics application confirmation email

 HREC (Human Sciences): Human Research Ethics Committee

-- Set meeting dates for application review - once a month between February to November
+- Set meeting dates for application review - once a month via the between February to late November

-- Notification about the HREC's decision within 25 working days following the set meeting date
+- Notification about the HREC's decision within 10 working days following the meeting date

-Both the University HRECs and faculty ethics subcommittees require that any issues communicated to investigators following the committee review be addressed within 6-weeks.
-This is to ensure that work is not undertaken without prior ethics review and approval and to ensure that issues remain relevant.
+HRECs and faculty subcommittees require that any issues communicated to investigators following the review be addressed within six (6) weeks.
+This is to ensure that research is not undertaken without prior ethics approval and to ensure that issues remain relevant.

 Who do I contact for research ethics advice?

-The faculty research ethics advisor should be consulted prior to making an ethics submission if investigator's are at all unsure of any aspects, or have any questions.
-This will likely assist in providing a clear application that is easier for the FMHS Subcommittee to review.
+A Faculty Research Ethics Advisor (REA) should be consulted prior to making an ethics submission if investigator's are unsure of any aspects, or have further questions.
+This will likely assist in providing a clearly written application that enables a straightforward review.

 Alternatively, for general enquiries regarding an ethics application, contact: